SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are just a few of their most popular tours.

 This tour will tell you all about one of our most famous attractions, the Golden Gate Bridge.
-On this two-hour tour, you will learn about its history and interesting facts (how long it took to build and how much it cost).
+This two-hour tour will teach you about its history and interesting facts (such as how long it took to build and how much it cost).
 You will also walk part of the way across the bridge to the southern tower, which is where the tour ends.

-Tour Schedule: Every Thursday and Sunday at 11 am (plus a few other select dates throughout the month), visit their site to confirm for your date
+Tour Schedule: Every Thursday and Sunday at 11 am (plus a few other select dates throughout the month).
+Visit their site to confirm your date

 Meeting Location: Strauss Statue at the Golden Gate Bridge Visitors Plaza (the San Francisco south side of the bridge)